-STAT3 (C20) DB029 reacts with STAT3 p92 of mouse, rat, and human origin by western blotting, IP, and IHC, but does not react to STAT 3b.
-Western blotting starting dilution: 1:200.
+STAT3 (C20) DB029 reacts with STAT3 p92 of mouse, rat, and human origin by western blotting, immunoprecipitation, and immunohistochemistry, but does not react to STAT 3b.

 Storage:

 Store this product at 4° C, do not freeze.
 The product is stable for one year from the date of shipment.